derdevil1232/IOS-Screentime-Brute-Forcer/README.md

 If your phone is vulnerable to the attack, you will need the following:

 - [ ] Raspberry Pi Pico 2W/W
+- [ ] Micro-Usb data cable

+Once you have all of that,